Mbed-TLS/mbedtls/docs/4.0-migration-guide/function-prototype-changes.md

-## High-level API tweaks for PSA
+## Function prototype changes

-A number of existing functions now take a different list of arguments, to migrate them to the PSA API.
+A number of existing functions now take a different list of arguments, mostly to migrate them to the PSA API.

 ### Public functions no longer take a RNG callback